[Major revision–posted 11/11/19 (replaces 4/1/19 edition)]

-Expenses incurred to bring prospective employees to the university (for example, recruiting, interviews, etc.) are business expenses that should be paid directly to the vendor and are not employee moving expenses covered by this OP.
+Expenses incurred to bring prospective employees to the university (e.g., recruiting, interviews, etc.) are business expenses that should be paid directly to the vendor and are not employee moving expenses covered by this OP.

 2. Employee Moving Expenses

-(6) The family members who traveled with the employee
+(f) The family members who traveled with the employee.

-Reimbursement for moving expenses requires the approval of the appropriate vice presidents or the Provost/Senior Vice President.
+Reimbursement for moving expenses requires the approval of the appropriate vice presidents or the Provost and Senior Vice President.

 04 Audit Services